kvorotyn/turtle-draw/README.md

-Draw 8-bit Mario using turtle graphics.
+Draw 8-bit Mario and Link using turtle graphics.

 This is an educational and recreational project.